Seatis/my-teaching-materials/cpp-oo/misc/README.md

 Try to use the concepts you have learned this week, you are free to use any method or tool you find online.
 Try to separate responsibilites and create small self-contained functions and classes that are only doing one thing.
+Separate the logic of the game from the representation how it is played in the terminal.
 Pay attention when you are naming things also be conscious about your commits and commit messages.